September 16, 2020

 The Candlewood Lake Authority is charged with keeping boaters safe, and maintains a 45 mph speed limit during the day.
 The limit drops to 25 mph from a half hour after sunset to a half hour after sunrise.
 No-wake zones exist in Lattins Cove, from the southern end of the cove north 2,500 feet, and in Squantz Cove, from the causeway south 1,500 feet.

-Any ledges and rocks are well marked, but boaters new to the lake need to pay attention to the buoys and give the hazards a 5’ to 10’ berth.
+Any ledges and rocks are well marked, but boaters new to the lake need to pay attention to the buoys and give the hazards a five to ten-foot berth.
 A detailed map and updated chart plotter helps, of course.
 The former is published by Fishing Hot Spots, and shows everything a boater needs to know—except for places to eat.

 Of course, there are plenty of other dining options near the water.
 Many can be found on Candlewood Lake Road, including Mangia Mangia, an Italian restaurant; Al’s Cookout, an American pub; and Nimer’s White Turkey Pantry, a deli.
 In Danbury you’ll find Widow Brown’s Café, a popular pub and restaurant.

 For newcomers, Powers encourages them to get a map and explore the whole lake before settling on one or two spots as your favorites.
 After all, Candlewood is huge, so you’ll need to put in some time getting to know it.
 But that’s a good thing.
 As Powers says, “Any time you’re on the water is a good time!”